 - 4.1 A grievance is a complaint by the Association, on behalf of one (1) or more faculty members or in its own behalf, concerning an alleged violation of this Agreement.
-All grievances shall be adjusted through the grievance procedure provided in this Article. - 4.2 In computing any time limit herein specified, Saturdays, Sundays, holidays, summer sessions, recesses between semesters and set seasonal bonus days will be excluded.
-Summer sessions and recesses in which the faculty member(s) has assigned duties, or when the grievance is on behalf of the Association, will not be excluded.
+All grievances shall be adjusted through the grievance procedure provided in this Article. - 4.2 In computing any time limit herein specified, Saturdays, Sundays, holidays, summer sessions, recesses between semesters (unless the faculty member(s) has assigned duties during those recesses) and set seasonal bonus days will be excluded.
 Unless extended by mutual written agreement, the time limits specified herein shall be the maximum time allowed.
 Failure to comply with time limits on the part of the Board's administrative agent shall permit the grievance to proceed to the next step. - 4.3 A faculty member (or group of faculty members) who claims that the contract provisions have allegedly been violated shall initially seek to resolve the problem by informal means and/or through administrative channels, with, however, the right to prompt reply to the faculty member's inquiries. - 4.4 Failing resolution of a problem by informal means, the Association shall initiate the grievance procedure by filing a written grievance in the Office of the PVPAA.
 The grievance shall be signed by the appropriate Association representative and the faculty member(s) involved shall concisely state the facts upon which the grievance is based and the contract provisions which have allegedly been violated and shall specify the relief or remedy sought.
 The grievance shall be filed within fifteen (15) days after the Association or the faculty member(s) on whose behalf the grievance is filed became aware, or reasonably should have become aware, of the action complained.
 If the grievance is not served within that time, the grievance is barred.
 In no event shall monetary adjustments of a grievance cover a period prior to ninety (90) days before the filing of the written grievance.